joshua-zingale/masters-project/report/report.md

 ## Student Survey

-We developed one survey on the Qualtrics platform with six questions that sought to gauge student favor for the AI Tutor in comparison to other generative AI Tools.
+We developed one anonymous survey on the Qualtrics platform with six questions that sought to gauge student favor for the AI Tutor in comparison to other generative AI Tools.
 The first five questions were multiple choice and the final was free response, asking for open-ending feedback for the AI Tutor.

 In each of the sections in which the AI Tutor was deployed,